Scaling Embedding Layers in Language Models: Abstract

 \section{Abstract}

-We propose \SCONE (\textbf{S}calable, \textbf{C}ontextualized, \textbf{O}ffloaded, \textbf{N}-gram \textbf{E}mbedding), a method for extending input embedding layers to enhance language model performance as layer size scales.
+We propose \SCONE (\textbf{S}calable, \textbf{C}ontextualized, \textbf{O}ffloaded, \textbf{N}-gram \textbf{E}mbedding), a new method for extending input embedding layers to enhance language model performance.
 To avoid increased decoding costs, \SCONE retains the original vocabulary while introducing embeddings for a set of frequent \ngram{n}s.
 These embeddings provide contextualized representation for each input token and are learned with a separate model during training.
-During inference, they are precomputed and stored in off-accelerator memory with minimal impact on inference speed. \SCONE enables two new scaling strategies: increasing the number of cached \ngram{n} embeddings and scaling the model used to learn them, all while maintaining fixed inference-time FLOPS.
-We show that scaling both aspects allows \SCONE to outperform a 1.9B parameter baseline across diverse corpora, while using only half the inference-time FLOPS.
+After training, embeddings are precomputed and stored in off-accelerator memory; during inference, querying them has minimal impact on latency due to the low complexity of embedding lookups. \SCONE enables two new scaling strategies: increasing the number of \ngram{n} embeddings and scaling the model used to learn them, both while maintaining fixed accelerator usage during inference (in terms of FLOPS and memory).
+We show that scaling both aspects enables a model with 1B accelerator-resident parameters to outperform a 1.9B-parameter baseline across diverse corpora, while using only about half the FLOPS and accelerator memory during inference.